-This post is filled with Tips for Decorating sugar cookies With Buttercream Frosting, plus a recipe for perfect buttercream.
+This post is filled with tips for how to decorate sugar cookies with buttercream frosting, plus a recipe for perfect buttercream.
+The soft-baked sugar cookie recipe is not overly sweet and they are perfect with vanilla buttercream.

 Everyone knows there are two very important parts to making the perfect sugar cookies.
 The first part, is of course the cookies, so make sure to check out my Tips and Tricks for Perfect Sugar Cookies – it’s got over 15 tips!
 Part two is the frosting, duh!
-This post is all about Decorating with Buttercream Frosting.
+This post is all about How to Decorate Sugar Cookies with Buttercream Frosting.

 Let me start by saying I am not a fan of royal icing.
 I learned how to do it when I took cake-decorating classes, but it’s not my favorite.
 If you prefer royal icing, check out my friend Lindsay’s tutorial, it includes a super helpful video!